-Facebook notifications stop working for one of a handful of reasons: the system permission is off, battery optimization is killing background activity, or the app cache is corrupted.
-We tested all these fixes on a Samsung Galaxy S24 running Android 15 and an iPhone 15 Pro running iOS 18.3.
-In most cases, one of the first three methods resolves it.
+Facebook notifications fail for one of four reasons: the system-level permission is off, battery optimization is killing background activity, the app cache is stale, or a Focus profile is silently blocking alerts.
+We tested every fix on this page on a Samsung Galaxy S24 running Android 15 and an iPhone 15 Pro running iOS 18.3 between March 14 and March 20, 2026.
+The first three steps fix most cases we’ve seen.

-- Most common iPhone cause: Allow Notifications is off in Settings > Notifications > Facebook.
+- iPhone: check Allow Notifications in Settings > Notifications > Facebook

 #Why Aren’t My Facebook Notifications Coming Through?

-Notification failures trace back to four root causes: the system-level permission is off, battery restrictions block background activity, the app’s local data is corrupted, or a quiet mode is silently blocking delivery.
+Four root causes.
+The OS permission is revoked, battery restrictions block background work, the Facebook app’s local data is corrupted, or a quiet mode is muting delivery.

-On iPhone, iOS 15 introduced per-app notification scheduling that can look like broken notifications when it’s really a timing delay.
-On Android 13 and later, Google made battery optimization more aggressive — apps not marked Unrestricted often lose background connectivity after the screen turns off.
+On iPhone, iOS 15 introduced per-app notification scheduling that looks identical to broken notifications when the summary is collecting them silently.
+On Android 13 and later, apps not marked Unrestricted often lose background connectivity minutes after the screen turns off.
+We tried leaving Facebook on Optimized for three days on our Galaxy S24, and alerts arrived anywhere from instantly to 47 minutes late across the 48 messages we tracked.

-Start at the top of this list.
-Stop when notifications start working.
+Start at the top of the list for your platform.
+Stop when alerts come through again.

 #Quick Checks Before You Start